<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 Speaking of event websites and landing pages, you should make one!

 If you don’t have the capabilities to create an entire website dedicated to your event, a landing page can work just as well.
 I would recommend a content platform like MailChimp or HubSpot, which will also allow you to easily incorporate a form into your page for people to either register for your event or sign up for an email list.
-Your mailing list allows attendees to get updates from you on things like early bird registration information, speaker announcements, travel information, and more.
+Your mailing list allows attendees to get updates from you on things like registration information, speaker announcements, travel information, and more.

-Featured speakers from Guru conference websiteCheck out the full website here.
+Guru 2024 WebsiteCheck out the Guru website here.

 Other items you might want to add to your event’s landing page are any photos or videos from previous events, testimonials from past attendees, clear pricing, and an FAQ section so prospective attendees can get quick answers to any questions they may have.

 When it comes to building your landing page, make sure you are targeting your ideal attendee.
 The Guru site works well for marketers, who tend to be more motivated by fun colors and graphic design.
 However, the same design might not work as well for something like a medical conference.
-To make sure you are attracting the right audience, do a little bit of keyword research ahead of time, and ensure your website is SEO-friendly.

 2. Include that keyword in things like your URL, H1 and H2 headings, meta description, and site copy

-3. Use a site like Answer the Public to find out what questions people are asking about your keyword, and answer those questions on your website
+3. Use a site like Answer the Public to find out what questions people are asking about your keyword, and answer those questions on your website - either within the copy or on a designated FAQ page.

-4. Create a pre-event email workflow
+4. Define your pre-event email strategy

 Here is an example of a personalized email I received about three weeks before the INBOUND 2022 conference, which goes on to highlight sessions that I had specifically shown interest in by either adding them to my schedule or clicking links in previous emails: